Lake Kaindy and Kolsai Lakes: Access, Hiking & Saty Guide

 Combining with Other Destinations

 Kolsai Lakes sits on a natural route between Almaty and the Kyrgyz border.
+According to Britannica’s entry on the Tian Shan, the Kungey Alatau where the lakes sit forms part of the northern Tian Shan range that straddles the Kazakhstan-Kyrgyzstan border.
 Common combinations:

 - Charyn Canyon + Kolsai Lakes: Charyn is on the way from Almaty to Saty.
 A stop at the Valley of Castles adds 2-3 hours.
 This is the most popular combination.